xraypy/xraylarch/doc/xafs/feffit.rst

 fitting ranges to select how the data and model are to be compared.
 In addition, a fit has a single parameter group, holding all the variable and constrained parameters used by all the paths and data sets in a fit.

+To be clear, the Path Parameters for all Feff Paths in the fits should be written in terms of variable parameters help in a single parameter group.

 There are then 3 principle functions for setting up and executing :func:`feffit`: